-- Citizens Panel which includes representation from older people - Priority given to applications from older peoples groups for grants awarded from the Council's 'Voluntary Organisation Grants' fund - Support to RRAVS, the local CVS, to increase volunteering opportunities for older residents - Volunteering opportunities for council run projects, such as the Rayleigh Windmill - Staff Volunteering Scheme which offers volunteers to older people groups in the District - Support to those previously involved in military service through the annual Remembrance Service - Community transport assistance to outings and clubs - Participation in events such as the Rayleigh Arts Festival (15% of attendees will be over 50) and Rochford Art Trail (40% of participants will be over 50)
+- Citizens Panel which includes representation from older people - Priority given to applications from older peoples groups for grants awarded from the Council's 'Voluntary Organisation Grants' fund - Support to RRAVS, the local CVS, to increase volunteering opportunities for older residents

+- Volunteering opportunities for council run projects, such as the Rayleigh Windmill - Support to those previously involved in military service through the annual Remembrance Service - Community transport assistance to outings and clubs - Participation in events such as the Rayleigh Arts Festival (15% of attendees will be over 50) and Rochford Art Trail (40% of participants will be over 50)

-- Ensure that any consultation that is undertaken with local residents takes full account of the views of older people - Formation of District wide Older People's Forum - Continued promotion of volunteering opportunities for older people in partnership with RRAVS - Include intergenerational projects in events such as the Rayleigh Arts Festival
+- Ensure that any consultation that is undertaken with local residents takes full account of the views of older people - Continue to support older peoples voluntary groups representing voluntary groups through the 'Voluntary Organisations Grant' scheme - Formation of District wide Older People's Forum - Continued promotion of volunteering opportunities for older people in partnership with RRAVS - Include intergenerational projects in events such as the Rayleigh Arts Festival - Encourage voluntary organisations to share good practice at the Community Development subgroup of the Local Strategic Partnership.

-6. Preparing RDC as an organisation for the ageing population
+6. Preparing RDC as an organisation to serve an ageing population